 Once my daughter Kate decided to study math at Dickinson, I decided to work with her on papers using the aestheometry file as a starting point.
 The article “Exploring Symmetry Using Aestheometry in Classrooms and Beyond,” Proceedings of Bridges 2020: Mathematics, Art, Music, Architecture, Education, Culture, pp. 547-554 is based on this file.
-This article also provides a link to an earlier unpublished piece we did with Denise Eschenmann and David Jackson using the idea behind the aestheometry file.
+This article has a 13 minute introductory video that you can see by clicking here.
+This article also provides a link to an earlier unpublished piece we did with Denise Eschenmann and Adam Jackson using the idea behind the aestheometry file.
 Neither piece is readily accessible to younger viewers because graphing in the coordinate plane is initially discussed in about the fifth grade according to CCSS, 5.G.

 PART II of PwP is an outgrowth of some images created using the multiple jump models.
 These images were mathematically interesting enough that I was able to entice my mentor, U.C.
 Davis professor emeritus of mathematics, Don Chakerian, into working together on some counting papers using these images.
 File 6, for example, shows that one can create innovative interactive materials accessible to late elementary students showing connections between geometric and numeric patterns.